edvb/edvb/README.md

 production at the Large Hadron Collider, and developed a project to automate [truth-level reinterpretations][recast] of particle physics analyses.
-I also did work simulating protein folding for [chemically induced dimerization of nanobodies][igem], to aid in the development of single small molecule biosensors.
+I also did work simulating protein folding for [chemically induced dimerization of nanobodies][igem], allowing for the creation of single small molecule biosensors.

 [recast]: https://iris-hep.org/fellows/edvanbruggen.html